Criminal trial of Donald Trump in New York: Stormy Daniels

 When testimony resumed, Daniels stated that her lawyer Keith Davidson received the $130,000 hush-money payment, and that she got $96,000 of it.
 She also acknowledged that she signed a statement dated January 10, 2018, in which she denied the affair, but testified that she did not want to sign it and that it was untrue.

 In its cross-examination, the defense questioned Daniels about her account of being traumatized by her encounter with Trump, suggesting that her pornographic career would have made the event unsurprising.
 Daniels explained that the first time she realized the meeting was intended to be sexual was upon coming out of the bathroom inside Trump's hotel, finding him stripped to his boxers; she elaborated that she was "not expecting [this from] a man twice [her] age".
 Daniels acknowledged that she had contacted renowned high-profile sexual harassment attorney Gloria Allred about potentially suing Trump for the encounter.
 Much of the cross-examination focused on questioning the accuracy of her allegation that she was threatened in a Las Vegas parking lot, which was revealed to have been disputed by Davidson via texts with Cohen.
 Despite accepting the hush money, Daniels maintained that her primary goal was to "get the story out".

 On May 9, Daniels concluded her testimony after hours of cross-examination.
 Trump attorney Susan Necheles pressed Daniels on how she profited from her story and brought up minor inconsistencies in how she has told it.
-Merchan again denied a defense motion for a mistrial, but would provide the jury instructions instructions limiting the use of her testimony.
+Merchan again denied a defense motion for a mistrial, but would provide the jury instructions limiting the use of her testimony.
 (Note: On May 9, following Daniels testimony, Merchan denied a defense motion for a mistrial noting "for some unexplained reason that I still don't understand there was no objection to certain testimony cited in the motion for a mistrial and again today."
 Merchan noted the assertion made by the defense that the sexual encounter did not occur during opening arguments entitled the prosecution to make an effort to rehabilitate credibility through detailed questions stating "The more specificity Ms. Daniels can provide about the encounter, the more the jury can weigh whether the encounter did occur and if so whether they choose to credit Ms. Daniels’ story."
 With regards to more salient topics, Merchan noted that "I wish those questions hadn't been asked, and I wish those answers hadn't been given", but that the defense had ample opportunity to object.)
 Trump criticized Merchan for permitting the testimony stating "He's [Merchan] trying to make it as salacious as possible by allowing testimony that has nothing to do with the case."